 Click the button, and your image will stretch itself out to the new dimensions you specified.

 As you can see, the distortion isn’t extremely noticeable, but that’s mostly because of the subject matter.
-If you did this to a picture with people or text in it, your brain would pick up on the distortion much more quickly, and tell you that something is seriously wrong.
+If you did this to a picture with people or text in it, your brain would pick up on the distortion much quicker, and tell you that something is seriously wrong.

 Advanced Technique: Stretch An Image In Photoshop Using Content-Aware Fill